Stabilization indices of potentially Mumford curves: Proof of Theorem

 To prove that this group is fixed under the action of $\Gal(L/K)$ we note that $\sigma(A_i)=A_{i+1}$ for $i=0,\dots, p-2$, $\sigma(A_{p-1})=A_{0}$ and $\tau(A_i)=A_i$ for $i=0,\dots, p-1$, and a similar relation holds for the $B_i$'s.
 Hence, $\Gamma$ satisfies condition $(c)$ of Proposition \ref{Pdescentcriterion}, which implies conditions $(b)$ and $(a)$ of that proposition.
 Condition $(a)$ is what we seek. \end{proof}

 With the Schottky figure found in the proof of Proposition \ref{prop:GeneralExamplesDescent} we can associate a fundamental domain for the action of $\Gamma$:

 whose skeleton is depicted in Figure \ref{fig:FunDom}.
-The vertices $v_i$ in that figure can be described very concretely as sup-norms of closed discs that we denoted by $\eta_{a,\rho}$ in Definition \ref{Dabc}(c).
+The vertices $v_i$ in that figure can be described very concretely as sup-norms of closed discs that we denoted by $\eta_{a,\rho}$ in Remark~\ref{Dc}.
 Namely, if we set $|\pi_K|=r$ we have

 The fundamental domain $F$ has $4p$ boundary points, one for each disc that is a connected component of the complement $\P^{1, \mathrm{an}}_L \setminus F$.
 In the figure, we have labeled these boundary points with the corresponding discs.